ramit21/angular5-poc/README.md

 # constructor vs ngOnInit()
 constructor is ES6/TS specific feature of the class itself, and not an angular feature.
 Angular doesn't control constructor.
 Use constructors for dependency injections.

 ngOninit() on the other hand is purely to give us a signal that Angular has finished initialising the component.
-This phase includes the first pas at chnge detection against the properties that we may bind to the component itself - such as using an @Input decorator.
+This phase includes the first pass at change detection against the properties that we may bind to the component itself - such as using an @Input decorator.
 In other words, @Input properties are available in ngOninit() but undefined inside the constructor.

 Sequence of Angular lifecycle hooks: